graph4ai/graph4nlp/README.md

 ## New to Deep Learning on Graphs for NLP?

-If you are new to using graph deep learning methods for natural language processing tasks, you can refer to our survey paper which provides an overview of this research direction.
+If you want to learn more on applying Deep Learning on Graphs techniques to NLP tasks, you can refer to our survey paper which provides an overview of this existing research direction.
 If you want detailed reference to our library, please refer to our docs.

 [Docs]() | [Graph4nlp survey]() | [Related paper list]() | [Workshops]()